• Skip to main content

 Nothing to fear.

-No requirement for tooth trimming makes this procedure ideal for people who want to make a change but are generally fearful of having dental work performed.
+The fact that veneers can be added to a person’s teeth without having any tooth reduction performed makes this protocol ideal for people who want to make a change with their smile but are generally fearful of having dental work performed.
+Or want to (possibly) avoid receiving dental injections (“shots”) while having their dental work completed.

 Minimal tooth sensitivity.